-Following a competitive tender process, Deloitte LLP were re-appointed as the Company's auditor for the year ended 31 March 2023.
+Pursuant to s487 of the Companies Act 2006, Deloitte LLP is deemed to be re-appointed as the Company's auditor for the ensuing year.

 Financial statements preparation and going concern

 The Group has sufficient funding and facilities in place to meet its requirements for the foreseeable future.
 In addition, it is well placed to raise debt as and when required.
 The Directors believe that the Group is well placed to manage its business risks successfully and, accordingly, they continue to adopt the going concern basis in preparing the annual report and Group financial statements.